 If the above criteria are met, priority will be given as follows to an applicant with: 1) podium presentation, 2) poster presentation or 3) attending the WIN conference and not presenting.

-Please prepare a brief, no more than one page, 12 point, double spaced statement which describes your reasons for attending WIN and anticipated benefits to your professional development.
+Please prepare a brief, no more than one page, 12 point, double spaced statement which describes your reasons for attending WIN, anticipated benefits to your professional development, and most importantly, how you have and/or will contribute to the health care of indiginous people.
+Award applicants are encouraged to work with a mentor to ensure clarity and specificity in the "Personal Statement".

 Please forward your resume or curriculum vitae along with your application form.